Do I have to use Multi-Factor Authentication?

 How will Duo work at the Marietta site?

-If you do not have access to apps on your phone, you can choose to receive texts, phone calls, use a desk phone, or use a hardware token or U2F security key for Duo.
+If you are unable to install the Duo Mobile app on your phone, you can choose to receive texts, phone calls, or use a U2F security key for Duo.

 Can I use a hardware token?

-You can use a hardware token or U2F security key with Duo.
-Please note that U2F security keys may offered limited compatibility with specific devices or applications and are unsupported by Internet Explorer and Mozilla Firefox as of February 2019.
+You can use a U2F security key with Duo.
+Please note that U2F security keys may offered limited compatibility with specific devices or applications.

-What do I do when my phone is lost/forgotten/or stolen?
+What do I do when my phone is lost or stolen?

-You can do a few things to prepare in case your device is lost, stolen or forgotten.
-You may want to set up multiple devices or phone numbers to work with Duo so you are prepared in case your primary device can’t be used.
-The Device menu lets you switch between phones or devices.
+You can do a few things to prepare in case your device is lost, stolen, or if you’ve simply forgotten to bring it somewhere.
+You may set up multiple devices or phone numbers to work with Duo.

 When you replace a device or phone, if your phone number remains the same, you can choose to receive a phone call instead of a app notification until you re-setup a preferred method of notification (Instructions).